Wendell Cherry: Art collector

 The American art magazine Art & Antiques named Cherry in 1985 among the 100 most important art collectors of the United States.
 The reputation of his collection was not only because of the quality of the works, but also for the sometimes very high prices that he paid for these pictures and scored from subsequent sales.
 A record-breaking example of these works was Pablo Picasso's self-portrait Yo, Picasso.
 Cherry purchased the picture in 1981 at Sotheby's for $5.3 million, at the time the highest amount ever paid for a Picasso painting.

 Philanthropy

-Cherry was one of the driving forces in establishing The Kentucky Center for the Performing Arts in 1983.
+Cherry was one of the driving forces in establishing The Kentucky Center for the Performing Arts in 1983 and became its first chairman.
 From 1980 to 1987, he led this institution as CEO (board chairman).
 In 1990, he acquired the painting Funeral of a Mummy on the Nile by American painter Frederick Arthur Bridgman at an auction and donated it to the Speed Art Museum in Louisville, on whose board he was a member.

 In the field of academia, Cherry endowed the University of Kentucky College of Law with $100,000 for the H. Wendell Cherry Professor of Law.
 He also endowed two chairs dedicated to medicine at the School of Medicine, the Wendell Cherry Chair in Clinical Trial Research and The Wendell Cherry Chair in Cancer Translational Research.